49ers come back from 17 points down to beat Lions, will face Chiefs in Super Bowl LVIII - Yahoo Sports

 — Yahoo Sports (@YahooSports) January 29, 2024

-It was a great comeback that will go down in 49ers history.
-Their fans will forever watch Brandon Aiyuk's incredible catch and other highlights, like a few huge Brock Purdy scrambles, from the win.
+The 17-point comeback tied for the largest ever in an NFC championship game and will go down in the 49ers' rich history.
+Their fans will forever watch Brandon Aiyuk's incredible catch and other highlights, including a few huge Brock Purdy scrambles.

 Lions fans will watch those same highlights for years to come.
 Just with much different feelings about them.